Introduction to the Blog page

 7. The frequency of blog posts and editorial calendar

-If the frequency of blog posts are low, ranking in search engines and recall by readers about your blog may be decline.
+If the frequency of blog posts is low, ranking in search engines and recall by readers about your blog maybe decline.
 However, too many irrelevant posts will not add value to your offerings.
 It is better to have an editorial calendar and identify the list of topics that will be covered by various writers or contributors to the blog page.

 Once you have a clear idea of the audience, the industry you are related to, identify a list of 20-40 topics and estimate the time required to complete them.
 Then allocate them for the coming months and the writers who will write it.
 Examine the website and blog content to see whether a particular type of content is more engaging on particular days of the week.
 Have calendar apps such as CoSchedule and Trello or Google Sheets to create the editorial calendar.